 AWS are Amazon ECS and AWS Lambda have their unique strengths and use cases, and choosing between them can significantly affect your application’s performance, scalability, and cost.
 This blog post will delve into the key differences between ECS and Lambda, helping you make an informed decision based on your business needs.

-ECS and Lambda
+ECS

 Amazon ECS is a fully managed container orchestration service that allows you to run Docker containers on a cluster of EC2 (Elastic Compute Cloud) instances.
 ECS manages the scheduling and deployment of containers, scaling them as needed based on your defined criteria.
 It’s ideal for applications that require a consistent runtime environment and those that receive help from containerization.